Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa Performance Insights

-- The Hawkeyes outscore opponents by 16.4 points per game (scoring 87.3 points per game to rank first in college basketball while giving up 70.9 per outing to rank 318th in college basketball) and have a +606 scoring differential overall.
+- The Hawkeyes' +606 scoring differential (outscoring opponents by 16.4 points per game) is a result of scoring 87.3 points per game (first in college basketball) while allowing 70.9 per outing (318th in college basketball).

-- Offensively, Iowa is tallying 89.2 points per game this season in conference tilts.
-As a comparison, its overall average (87.3 points per game) is 1.9 PPG lower.
+- Iowa's offense has been better in Big Ten games this year, putting up 89.2 points per contest, compared to its overall average of 87.3 PPG.

-- Offensively, the Hawkeyes have played better at home this season, averaging 89.4 points per game, compared to 85.9 per game in road games.
+- The Hawkeyes post 89.4 points per game in home games, compared to 85.9 points per game away from home, a difference of 3.5 points per contest.

-- The Hawkeyes' offense has been worse over their last 10 games, putting up 84.7 points a contest compared to the 87.3 they've averaged this year.
+- In their last 10 games, the Hawkeyes have been putting up 84.7 points per game, an average that's slightly lower than the 87.3 they've scored over the course of the 2022-23 season.

 LSU Performance Insights

-- The Lady Tigers' +860 scoring differential (outscoring opponents by 24.5 points per game) is a result of putting up 81.7 points per game (fifth in college basketball) while giving up 57.2 per outing (25th in college basketball).
+- The Lady Tigers put up 81.7 points per game (fifth in college basketball) while giving up 57.2 per outing (25th in college basketball).
+They have a +860 scoring differential and outscore opponents by 24.5 points per game.

 © 2023 Data Skrive.
 All rights reserved.